peru mountains

 Day 4-6 - Paracas

-The striking coastal desert of Peru should be on every adventure seekers bucket list.
 The protected area, spanning over 3,350 km², consists of rolling desert, jagged ocean cliffs and rocky islands populated with a diversity of wildlife.

-The most popular activity here is exploring the National Reserve and there are several options for visiting; you can navigate the park by bicycle, ATV or book a tour with your hostels.
+• Exploring the National Reserve and there are several options for visiting; you can navigate the park by bicycle, ATV or book a tour with your hostels.
+I would personally recommend renting a bicycle and exploring by yourself without a tour

-You can find cheap tours to visit the islands from Paracas via boat but you still see loads of wildlife – hence the nickname!
+• Visit the Ballestas Islands.
+These islands are often referred to as the ‘Poor Man’s Galapagos’.
 On the tour, you can see sealions, penguins, and loads of seabirds – it will feel like you’re in an episode of Blue Planet!

 Check out our Paracas guides here for everything else you need to know about the town, including the best places to eat and some other great tours you can book: